-communicate something get around = go to different places get out = leave a place get together = meet to discuss or spend time with someone get up = rise to a standing position prepare a poster showing tourists places they should visit in your country.
-Show the class and explain what people can do/see there.
+communicate something get around = go to different places get out = leave a place get together = meet to discuss or spend time with someone get up = rise to a standing position should visit in your country.
+Show the what people can do/ class and explain see there.